celery/celery/docs/internals/moduleindex.rst

 * :class:`~celery.worker.WorkController`

 This is the worker's main process.
-It starts and stops all the components required by the worker: Pool, Mediator, Scheduler, ClockService, and Listener.
+It starts and stops all the components required by the worker: Pool, Mediator, Scheduler, ClockService, and Consumer.

 * :func:`~celery.worker.process_initializer`